SiddharthBharadwaj/siddharthbharadwaj.github.io/_posts/How-I-got-100$-bounty-for-creating-a-Twitter-account/2020-07-27-how-i-got-100$-bounty-for-creating-a-twitter-account.md

 I was going through the website and found that there was a dedicated page for their social media accounts (redacted.com/community).
 Now you may ask why to care about it ?
 You'll find out soon.

 So, after i saw the page i just got only one feeling.
 What was that ?
-I just started to opening every profile url.
+I just started to open every profile url.
 After 3 or 4 clicks i saw an error.
 It was:

 <img src="https://raw.githubusercontent.com/SiddharthBharadwaj/siddharthbharadwaj.github.io/master/_posts/How-I-got-100%24-bounty-for-creating-a-Twitter-account/error.jpg">